20 Word Problems For Year 3: Develop Pupils’ Problem Solving Skills Across Single and Mixed KS2 Topics

 Addition word problems for Year 3

-In Year 3, pupils are exposed to a range of addition word problems, including problems involving mental addition and addition of up to 3-digits using formal written methods.
+In Year 3, pupils are exposed to a range of addition word problems, including problems involving mental maths and 3-digits addition using formal written methods.

 They then drive a further 175 miles to reach their destination.